 Ride distance approx. 425 miles round trip (25 miles dirt roads) *Gas stop (135-mile range required)

 MEETING TIME: 8:45 am (ride starts at 9:00 am)

-*Ride returns to Starbucks, Carmel CA (approx. 4 pm)
+Note: The ride returns to Santa Cruz CA (approx. 4 pm)

 Breakfast lunch and dinner at restaurants